 even thought of If you've got some great ideas, please just send me a note.

 I also offer a page to whitetail deer behavior during rut, and deer hunting.

 If you process your own deer, venison can be cut into roasts, back strap, steaks, stew meat and then you ground the rest.
-You can get it processed into summer sausage, landjaegers, ring bologna or anything that you wish - but I have recipes for you to try and save some money, and personally, I think it's much better.
+You can get it processed into summer sausage, landjaegers, ring bologna or anything that you wish - but you must try my venison recipes and even save some money.
+Personally, I think it's much better.